*This post may contain affiliate links.

 When you step through their front door, you are transported to a winding street of an old-world village, complete with a bright blue sky, thanks to a beautiful mural across the walls and a terra cotta tile roof over the pastry case and counter.
 It is a beautiful little space, with tables and counter seats, too.

 On our visit the case was filled pastries, flavored croissants, cookies and gorgeous cakes.
 On the wall behind the case, baguettes stood tall and striking with a lovely pattern made by the slashes through the seed-coated surface.

-My daughter discovered through Klinger’s Instagram page that they sell a Cheddar Jalapeño Baguette on Fridays… so I see a Friday trip to Klinger’s in our near future!
+My daughter discovered through Klinger’s website that they sell a Cheddar Jalapeño Baguette on Fridays… so I see a Friday trip to Klinger’s in our near future!

 For our visit we indulged in an Almond Croissant (for me), a Chocolate Croissant (for my son), a Boston Cream Round (for my husband), a Lemon Square (for my daughter), and an individual Coffee Cake (for my daughter’s boyfriend).
 We saw too late a board of breakfast sandwiches that we would have chosen from, but no one complained about having a sweet breakfast for a change!
 My son also had a Milk Steamer, which is steamed milk with several flavor add-ins available – he had maple.

 The pastries were excellent, very flaky and tender and rich with flavor.
 The Coffee Cake had plenty of crumbly streusel topping.
 (That’s always the best part of a coffee cake, and so many coffee cakes, in my opinion, have way too little streusel!)
 My daughter loved her Lemon Square, and said it was brimming with bright lemon flavor.